Dirc/webapp_fullstack_go_docker/blog.md

 ## ToDo
-- [ ] Intro more to the point.
+- [x] Intro more to the point.
 It is about Docker, not Go.
 - [ ] Fix all LINKS
+- [ ] Verify if all code is working with current blog commit.

 ## Old snippets